Our Method

 The Story Arc (or Dramatic Arc)

-Divide the script and identify the 'bits' (Covered/Open/Exposed Need, Conflict, Operative)
+Divide the script and identify the 'bits' (Undisclosed/Open/Exposed Need, Conflict, Operative)

 The Lead, the secondary character, the Antagonist